 Embrace your inner huntress by shopping second hand, vintage or with consignment stores

-For special occasion and/or event dressing avoid purchasing items that will most likely be worn once only to sit in your closet forevermore.
+For special occasions and/or event dressing avoid purchasing items that will most likely be worn once only to sit in your closet forevermore.
 Instead use services which allow you to hire pieces at a fraction of the cost.
 My sustainable style secret is Glam Corner, a service which I have utilised time and time again thanks to their diverse range and prices.

-When shopping question the life span of the garment in question.
+When shopping question the lifespan of the garment in question.
 Remember that trends come and go but style is forever so look for pieces which are timeless

-Shop for you body and embrace your style identity.
+Shop for your body and embrace your style identity.
 When I think back to the all the times in my life where I shopped for the body I craved rather than the one I had, I cringe.
 Not only was this a waste of time and money but sadly it reflected a deeper issue of not embracing all that I was.
 Love your body and show it off by dressing it accordingly.

 Rediscover old favourites my breathing life into garments that you have outgrown.
 For example is a simple alteration in need or maybe a complete colour change through a garment dyeing service.